 Use the Treasury Department's Quick Reference Guide to learn more.

-Public input was collected in early 2021 to identify funding needs.
-Establishment of the resident and business relief funds based on that input is underway.
+Public input was collected in early 2021 to identify emergency funding relief needs.
+This was used to inform the Resident and Business relief programs.

 As a second phase of the project, City Council and staff have proposed using remaining funds to support public projects and programs that will make Hyattsville more resilient to future emergencies.
 Community input on these programs was sought via public meetings and HelloHyattsville.com.